 3. Show them the love

-New sales managers who have taken the time to build trust by getting to know their sales people and allowing their team to get to know them will have a far better chance of success in their new role as sales manager.
+New sales managers who have taken the time to build trust by getting to know their salespeople and allowing their team to get to know them will have a far better chance of success in their new role as sales managers.